-Figure 19: Map of the Quinault River, including summer and winter steelhead populations, DPS boundaries, and hatchery facility locations.
+Figure 18: Map of the Quinault River, including summer and winter steelhead populations, DPS boundaries, and hatchery facility locations.
+Cartographers: Maddie Gray and Arleta Agun, WDFW Fish Program GIS Team

 The Quinault River originates in the Olympic Mountains and flows 70 mi to the Pacific Ocean near the community of Taholah within the Quinault Indian Reservation.
-The Quinault River's total watershed area is 188 mi and its major tributaries include the North Fork Quinault River, Graves Creek, Fox Creek, and Cook Creek.
+The Quinault River's total watershed area is 188 mi2 and its major tributaries include the North Fork Quinault River, Graves Creek, Fox Creek, and Cook Creek (Figure 18).
 Steelhead populations in the Quinault River are managed by ONP within the park boundaries, and co-managed by WDFW and the Quinault Indian Nation outside the park.
 Lake Quinault is situated from river mile 33.5 to river mile 36.5; WDFW manages recreational fisheries above the lake and below the ONP boundary, referred to as the "upper Quinault," while the Quinault Indian Nation manages a tribal gill net fishery and a recreational fishery below the lake, referred to as the "lower Quinault."
 The entirety of the Quinault River watershed falls within the usual and accustomed fishing areas of the Quinault Indian Nation.
 Numerous habitat-related factors influence steelhead populations in marine, estuarine, and freshwater environments that must be considered when determining how to protect and perpetuate steelhead and the fisheries they support.
-Although portions of the Quinault River flow through relatively pristine forest habitat within Olympic National Park, both present day and historical logging operations and glacial recession, among other factors, have influenced the river's habitat quality and availability (WRIA 21 Recovery Plan).
+Although portions of the Quinault River flow through relatively pristine forest habitat within Olympic National Park, both present day and historical logging operations and glacial recession, among other factors, have influenced the river's habitat quality and availability (Quinault Indian Nation Lead Entity, 2011).
 The Quinault River falls within WRIA 21 and is associated with the Quinault Indian Nation Lead Entity.

-The Quinault River supports wild populations of both summer and winter-run steelhead as well as tribally produced hatchery populations.
-The current co-manager agreed-to escapement goal for all wild steelhead in the Upper Quinault River is 1,600 fish, and the steelhead populations have met that goal in five of the past ten seasons (2012/13-2021/22).
+The Quinault River supports wild populations of both summer and winter-run steelhead as well as hatchery produced steelhead from tribal facilities.
+The current WDFW escapement goal for wild steelhead in the Upper Quinault River is 1,600 fish5, and the steelhead populations have met that goal in five of the past ten seasons (2012/13-2021/22).
 During that time, the average escapement and runsize of Upper Quinault wild steelhead have been 1,496 and 2,566 fish, respectively.
-The average run size for all Quinault River wild steelhead between 2012/13 and 2021/2022 was 4,067 fish.
-The relative abundance and spatial distribution of Quinault summer-run wild steelhead is unknown.
-In combination, Quinault wild steelhead populations show a declining trend (Figure 20).
+The average runsize of Quinault River wild steelhead between 2012/13 and 2021/2022 was 4,067 fish.
+The relative abundance and spatial distribution of Quinault summerrun wild steelhead is unknown and overall, Quinault wild steelhead populations show a declining trend (Figure 19).
 For more detailed information about tributary-specific wild steelhead population trends and extinction risk assessment as of 2018, see Cram et al. (2018).
-WDFW intends to conduct in-depth analyses of the status of coastal steelhead populations and generate long-term conservation objectives during the development of RMPs (Section 5), pending the availability of sufficient funding.
+WDFW intends to conduct in-depth analyses of the status of coastal steelhead populations and generate long-term management objectives during the development of RMPs (Section 5), pending the availability of sufficient funding.